chaos-mesh/chaos-mesh/README.md

 ### Run a chaos testing on TiDB cluster

-You can refer to the [Usage](#Usage) part, try different kinds of chaos actions supported now.
+If you have installed Chaos Mesh and prepared a TiDB Cluster, you can run a benchmark(eg: [sysbench](https://github.com/akopytov/sysbench)) and then refer to the [Usage](#Usage) part, try different kinds of chaos actions supported now.

 [![Watch the video](./static/demo.png)](https://www.youtube.com/watch?v=yzhvKKL8uJk)